webOSArchive/webos-docs/docs/community.md

 <img src="../images/discord.png" align="right" style="padding-left: 8px">

-* **Discord + SimpleChat:** the most active community of webOS Users is on a modern webOS app called [SimpleChat](http://appcatalog.webosarchive.com/showMuseum.php?search=simplechat) -- which is also connected to a [Discord server](discord.gg/7NrrT8exrn).
-Join in the conversation!<br>
+* **Discord + SimpleChat:** the most active community of webOS Users is on a modern webOS app called [SimpleChat](http://appcatalog.webosarchive.com/showMuseum.php?search=simplechat) which is also connected to a [Discord server](discord.gg/7NrrT8exrn).
+Join in the conversation from both old and new devices!<br>
  <br>
 <img src="../images/twitter.png" align="right" style="padding-left: 8px">